 When it comes to your writing style, keep it simple and showcase your value proposition.
 Sure, you may be an excellent writer, but that really won’t matter when you want to drive conversions from your landing pages.

 However, your creativity should still flow despite the simplicity of your words on a good landing page.

 You can do this by telling a story using simple and short sentence structures.
-Never get too fancy with your wordings; what’s important is to be clear and succinct.
+Never get too fancy with your wording; what’s important is to be clear and succinct.
 Use the most basic words to describe what you want to convey to your audience.

 Most importantly, create landing pages that are easy to understand and navigate.
 The most effective landing pages are the ones that are simple to the point that visitors will get exactly what it’s all about just by simply landing on your page.